nilayspshah/sq-hive-api-docs/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 <aside class="warning">
-<strong>This is the v1 API documentation. v1 is deprecated and will be discontinued in a future release.</strong> All integrations should migrate to the v2 API at the earliest convenience.
-The v2 documentation is available at <a href="https://fundsmapsq.github.io/sq-hive-docs/">https://fundsmapsq.github.io/sq-hive-docs/</a>.
+<strong>This API documentation is deprecated.</strong> Please refer to the updated documentation at <a href="https://fundsmapsq.github.io/sq-hive-docs/">https://fundsmapsq.github.io/sq-hive-docs/</a>.
 </aside>

 ## Introduction